inasafe/inasafe-doc/docs/source/training/socialisation/objective.rst

 Credits
 -------

-|project_name| Socialisation Training Manual was developed by
+|project_name| was originally developed by the Australian Government in
-Australia-Indonesia Facility for Disaster Reduction (|AIFDR|), The National Agency for Disaster Management, Indonesia and World Bank‘s Global Facility for Disaster Reduction and Recovery Labs (World Bank-|GFDRR|).
+partnership with The National Agency for Disaster Management, Indonesia, and the World Bank-|GFDRR|).

+This |project_name| Socialisation Training Manual was developed by Kartoza in collaboration with the Australian Government and the Humanitarian OpenStreetMap Team (HOT).

 Manual based on:
 ................

-* Version 3.0.0 of |project_name|
+* Version 3.2 of |project_name|
-* Version 2.8 of |QGIS|
+* Version 2.8.3 of |QGIS|

 Produced:
 .........

 August 2013 (original)
 September 2014 (update)
+September 2015 (major revision)

 More information:
 .................